T8126/technottle/README.md

-Technottle - Never be late to hydate!
+Arduino code for Technottle, a submission to Hack the Hill II\
 By Timothy Riddolls and Ray Xu

-Submission for Hack the Hill II
 Devpost project page: https://devpost.com/software/technottle